SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/services/spin/tips_and_examples.md

 ### Test that the Rancher CLI is working

-Validate that you account is working correctly by running the command `rancher environment`.
+Validate that your account is working correctly by running the command `rancher environment`.
 This command will communicate to the Rancher Server API using your API key.
 If `rancher environment` returns a list of environments, your account is working correctly.
 If the command